 Finally, the Sixth Amendment provides all criminal defendants with the right to a speedy and public trial.
 While there is no set definition of “speedy,” this constitutional protection has been interpreted as requiring defendants to be tried within a reasonable amount of time after being charged.
 If an unreasonable delay in your case unfairly prejudices you, then you may have grounds to seek a dismissal.

-This list is not exhaustive but highlights some of the key constitutional protections that apply in Arizona criminal cases.
-To learn more, schedule a free initial consultation with our criminal and DUI lawyers in Tempe and Phoenix, AZ at The Weingart Firm today.
+This list is not exhaustive but highlights some of the key constitutional protections in Arizona criminal cases.
+To learn more, schedule a free initial consultation with our criminal and DUI lawyers in Tempe and Phoenix, AZ, at The Weingart Firm today.

 Discuss Your Case with Phoenix Defense Lawyer and Former Arizona Criminal Court Judge Mark Weingart